 Boasting a riverine location, pleasantly mild climate, a magnificent historic center, as well as numerous renowned museums and art collections, Dresden – the capital city of the Free State of Saxony – is often called Elbflorenz, or “Florence on the Elbe”, reflecting its role as a center of art and architecture in Germany.Continue reading Dresden: Florence on the Elbe River

 Lacking the charm of neighboring Hansa cities, Hanover has never scored high on the list of most favorite destinations in Germany.
 Most people assume that this place is solely an industrial center with nothing else to see.
-Yet hidden beneath the “industrialized” façade is a city full of history and cultural heritage which are only visible to those with patience and a keen eye.Continue reading Hanover: Is the Capital of Lower Saxony worth visiting?
+Yet hidden beneath the “industrialized” façade is a city full of history and cultural heritage which are only visible to those with patience and a keen eye.Continue reading Hanover: What to see in the Capital of Lower Saxony?

 Burg Hohenzollern is one of Germany’s most imposing castles.
 Each year, it welcomes over 300,000 visitors from around the world.
 With its many turrets and battlements rising dramatically above the town of Hechingen, it is an architectural masterpiece of the 19th century and a must-see when visiting the region.Continue reading Hohenzollern Castle: The Legacy of a Mighty Dynasty

 Traveling to Germany for a beach vacation seems odd for foreign tourists.
 Against charming old towns and fairytale castles, it is easy to forget about the natural beauty of this country.
 Indeed, the popularity of Germany’s coast is hardly comparable to those in Spain, France, or Italy, but believe me, it is no less spectacular.Continue reading Sylt and Rügen: The Tale of Two Seas